Frequently Asked Questions

 How does C3 do that?

-The C3 team works with the General Contractor on the project to ensure compliance with the requirements of the C3 Accreditation program, to verify the pay practices of the skilled craft workers’ employers and to verify the safety credentials of those craft workers on the project site.
+The C3 team works with the General Contractor on the project to ensure compliance with the requirements of the C3 Accreditation program through the verification of employers’ pay practices and the verification of safety credentials of workers on the project site.
 This is currently accomplished through the use of the C3 Training Database along with job site interviews of craft workers by the C3 compliance team.

 Who can see my Company’s workforce information in the C3 Database?

 Only the General Contractor on a designated C3 project and your designated administrators can access the information in the C3 database.
 The GC can only see the information attributed to your employees who are assigned to that particular C3 project for that particular GC.
 No other Subs can see the information on your workforce in the C3 database.